cinchy-co/Documentation/guides-for-using-cinchy/builder-guides/cinchydxd-utility/packaging-the-data-experience-cinchydxd.md

 1. **Data Experience Definition Table**: Where the data experience is defined (e.g. tables, queries, views, formatting rules, UDF’s etc.)
 2. **Data Experience Reference Data Table:** Where we define any data that needs to move with the Data Experience for the experience to work (e.g. lookup values, static values that may need to exist in tables - it typically would not be the physical data itself)
-3. **Data Experience Releases Table:** Once a Data Experience is exported, an entry is created in this table for the export containing:&#x20;
+3. **Data Experience Releases Table:** Once a Data Experience is exported, an entry is created in this table for the export containing:
    - **Version Number**
    - **Release Binary** is the location where you can archive/backup your release history in Cinchy\
      Please Note: if you have your own release management system, you do have the option to opt out of archiving the releases in Cinchy and check the release into your own source control